cabal-club/cable/readme.md

 #### 5.4.2 Time To Live
-The `ttl` field, set on all requests' header, controls how many more times a request may be forwarded to other peers.
-A client wishing a request not be forward beyond its initial destination peer would set `ttl = 0` to signal this.
+The `ttl` field, set on all requests' header, controls how many more times a request MAY be forwarded to other peers.
+A client wishing a request not be forwarded beyond its initial destination peer would set `ttl = 0` to signal this.

-When an incoming request has a `ttl > 0`, a peer can choose to forward a request along to other peers, and then forward their responses back to the peer who made the original request.
-Each peer performing this action should decrement the `ttl` by one.
+When an incoming request has a `ttl > 0`, a peer MAY choose to forward a request along to other peers, and then SHOULD forward their responses back to the peer who made the original request.
+Each peer performing this action SHOULD decrement the `ttl` by one.
 A request with `ttl == 0` should not be forwarded.

 The TTL mechanism exists to allow clients with limited connectivity to peers